Art as Diagnostic Instrument, No. 1:

 what happens when this connective, generative function no longer serves a knowledge-seeking community, but is instead captured by commercial interests?

 This flattening is not incidental but structural, and the value in question is not monetary alone; it is reputational, cultural, symbolic with the kind of value that allows a price tag to become invisible because the object has been re-categorized as something beyond price.
 The exhibition catalogue for V&A’s Cartier, for all its scholarly apparatus — substantial contributions by notable historians, the inclusion of notes, a bibliography, and an index — reads as an assertion of cultural authority rather than as a glossy coffee-table book.
 It ultimately legitimizes the brand through the authority of art historical inquiry.
-Claude Lévi-Strauss once wrote how societies use myth to legitimate present-day structures by giving them the appearance of historical continuity.
-The myth doesn't just organize experience, it constructs a genealogy that makes the current arrangement look inevitable.[3]
-It is not that the content presents insubstantial historical reference, but the structure through which it circulates has been pre-organized to produce a specific kind of unambiguous experience and value.
+Claude Lévi-Strauss once wrote how societies construct mythic genealogies — narratives that locate present arrangements within a lineage reaching into a deep past, so that what is recent appears as the continuation of something much older.[3]
+The catalogue performs exactly this operation: it inscribes Cartier within a tradition of "savoir-faire" and connoisseurship, foregrounding a genealogy drawn from the history of art over the brand's commercial lineage, once sustained by royal patronage and now substantially by the mass luxury market.

 Installation views of "Cartier" at V&A South Kensington.
-Courtesy of V&A South Kensington.
+Courtesy of the museum.

 The contradiction here is structural.
 A public museum exists to produce knowledge; a luxury brand exists to produce desire.
 When one stages the other in a format indistinguishable from its own programming, the brand acquires the institution's authority — and the visitor leaves not merely having seen jewelry but having been given reason to believe that owning Cartier is a form of cultural participation.
 As Roland Barthes showed in Mythologies, this is precisely how myth operates — it does not reconcile the contradiction so much as make the contradiction disappear, so that what was always a marketing strategy reads as cultural inevitability.[4]

 The question is no longer whether luxury brands borrow from art because the implications extend well beyond any single brand.
 Cartier itself has gone further.
 Its Fondation Cartier pour l'art contemporain in Paris, housed in a Jean Nouvel building, exhibits contemporary art with no direct connection to its commercial products — which is precisely what makes it effective as an instrument of cultural authority.
 It is not alone.
 Fondation Louis Vuitton, Fondazione Prada, the Pinault Collection at the Bourse de Commerce — these are not art patronage in any traditional sense.
 They are infrastructural investments in the production of cultural capital, institutions that blur the boundary between public and private, and between educational mission and the brand’s interests.
 To read a branded exhibition critically is not to dismiss it but to recognize that the structures through which culture produces meaning have been re-organized around the logic of the market.
 As Guillet de Monthoux suggests, the question of contemporary cultural production is less about corruption and more about the subsumption of curatorial logic into capitalist systems.[5]
-The broader concern is what this means for art curators who refuse commercial affiliations and for the art institute itself which has long served as a space of critical reflection.
+The more precise question is structural, not moral.
+Curatorial logic — the selection, sequencing, and framing of objects for an interpretive community — does not cease to function when that community is a consumer market.
+It simply operates toward different ends.

 The task of criticism is not to restore a lost purity but to recognize when the boundary has been blurred, and by whom.
 The aim is to understand not just what is being shown, but what is being produced, and at what cost.